 A second mortgage is very much what it sounds like.
 In addition to your original mortgage, you can take out a second mortgage against the portion of your home that you’ve already paid off.
 So, on a $300,000 home that you have $200,000 of equity in, you can take out a mortgage against that equity.

 This is a typical strategy to use for emergencies and large purchases, but use this with caution if you have a reduced income.
-Since you’ll be adding another mortgage, you will also increase your monthly expenses.
+Since you’ll be adding another mortgage, you will also increase your total debt and monthly expenses.

 2. Taking equity out of your home with cash-out refinancing